Mt. Donna Buang

 The ascent of Mt.
 Donna Buang concludes at the base of the lookout tower, found at the far end of the summit car park.

 The ascent of Mt.
 Donna Buang starts with a fairly moderate gradient of around 5% as soon as you turn onto the Donna Buang Road.
-At the 2km mark the road takes a right-hand turn into the tree line and for the rest of the climb you’ll be surrounded by the breathtaking landscape of the Yarra Ranges National Park.
+At the 2km mark the road bends to the right into the tree line and for the rest of the climb you’ll be surrounded by the breathtaking landscape of the Yarra Ranges National Park.

 The gradient increases 3.1km into the climb and again at the 5km mark with the corners being noticeably steeper than the straighter sections.